Visiting our practice? Please continue to wear a face covering and social distance

 Please support our GPs and staff at this difficult time.

-The next PPG meeting will be held via Zoom at 2pm on Wednesday 29 September 2021.
+The last PPG meeting was held via Zoom on Wednesday 29 September 2021.
+Minutes yet to be published.

-All patients are eligible to join in.
-Please contact firstname.lastname@example.org for joining details.
+All patients are eligible to attend.
+Please contact email@example.com for joining details of the next meeting.

 Our AGM with mental health talk from the GPs was held virtually via Zoom on Tuesday 25th May 2021.